5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 Food safety performance was measured using three complementary metrics rather than one, to avoid a misleading picture from any single figure:

 - **Average SCORE:** the primary measure of overall inspection performance (higher = worse in NYC's system)
-- **Critical violation percentage:** the proportion of inspections where at least one Critical violation was cited
 - **Grade distribution:** the breakdown of A, B, C, N, Z and P grades per cuisine and borough

 `COUNT(SCORE)` was used rather than `COUNT(*)` throughout, so that the sample size behind each average reflects only scored inspections rather than all rows. `COUNT(GRADE)` was used as the denominator for all grade percentages rather than `COUNT(*)`, because GRADE has a large number of NULL values by design.
 Using `COUNT(*)` would have artificially deflated all grade percentages by including inspections that were never eligible for a grade.